Appreciate Indian govt’s idea to make Air India a strong player in intl market: Lufthansa CEO | Business

 India's international passenger market is dominated by international airlines, mainly carriers based out of the Gulf region such as Emirates and Qatar Airways.

-For example, Emirates -- which operates 170 flights connecting Dubai with Mumbai, Delhi, Bengaluru, Chennai, Hyderabad, Kochi, Kolkata, Ahmedabad and Thiruvananthapuram -- carries a significant number of Indian passengers from India to Europe and US with one stop in Dubai.
+For example, Emirates -- which operates 170 flights connecting Dubai with Mumbai, Delhi, Bengaluru, Chennai, Hyderabad, Kochi, Kolkata, Ahmedabad, and Thiruvananthapuram -- carries a significant number of Indian passengers from India to Europe and the US with one stop in Dubai.

 The Tata Group took control of loss-making and debt-ridden Air India on January 27 after successfully winning the bid for the airline on October 8 last year.